joshuacurtiss/dungeon-crawler/readme.md

 # Writing a crawler game with Phaser 3

-I'm going through the tutorial on [Making a Dungeon Crawler with Phaser 3](https://www.youtube.com/watch?v=_fK6MVLPrMA) to learn how to use [Phaser 3, Parcel, and TypeScript](https://github.com/ourcade/phaser3-parcel-template) to make a Zelda-type top-down perspective game.
+I went through the tutorial on [Making a Dungeon Crawler with Phaser 3](https://www.youtube.com/watch?v=_fK6MVLPrMA) to learn how to use [Phaser 3, Parcel, and TypeScript](https://github.com/ourcade/phaser3-parcel-template) to make a Zelda-type top-down perspective game.
+After finishing the tutorial, I continued applying my knowledge to just add some creative features to the game.
+This is currently a work in progress.

 ## Progress

-So far, I've completed parts 1 to 6.
-We have a map with enemies and a character that can walk around and get hurt by the enemies and throw knives to destroy them.
+I've completed the tutorial, and in the end, I had a map with enemies and a character that can walk around and get hurt by the enemies and throw knives to destroy them.
+There were chests to collect coins and potion to hurt/help player health.
+Since then some features I've added have been:

+  * More levels
+  * More enemies
+  * More characters the player can choose
+  * Different weapons for each character
+  * Spikes as another item that hurts the player
+  * Sound effects and music
+  * Menu, Options, and Start screens, as well as a Pause screen
+  * Cheat codes 😁
+  * Refactored the code to have general classes for enemies, players, items, and weapons.

 ## To Build This Game